gparadelo/ai-chatbot-kit/README.md

 ## Limitations & What This Kit Doesn't Include

 This is a **starter kit** designed to get you up and running quickly with a functional AI chatbot.
-Some use cases will require more development than others, depending on number of users, features required, security concerns, etc. Here are some things we left out to keep it simple and easy to expand:
+Some use cases will require more development than others, depending on number of users, features required, security concerns, etc. Here are some things left out to keep it simple and easy to expand:

 ### Performance & Scale Limitations
 ❌ **Rate limiting** - No request throttling or limits